skupperproject/skupper-website/input/start/minikube.md

 ## Running minikube tunnel

-Skupper requires cluster-external network access in order to form links between clusters.
-Run `minikube tunnel` in the background to enable this access.
+Skupper requires IP connectivity to at least one cluster in order to form links between clusters.
+If you are using Minikube to test Skupper, one of your Minikube clusters must have external network access.
+To enable network access, run `minikube tunnel` in the background after running `minikube start`.

 Make sure you run `minikube tunnel` with the same kubeconfig and Minikube profile you used for `minikube start`.
 In the Hello World